 For sport lovers, the Texas Sports Hall of Fame honours Texan athletes in a range of different interactive activities and displays.

 For those who prefer the outdoors, the Lake Waco Wetlands has a series of walking paths and educational programs.
-Alternatively, get out on the water on a two-hour cruise along the Brazos and Bosque rivers with Waco River Safari.

 Where to eat in Waco

 Check out Eater’s guide to the best places to eat in Waco (including Health Camp, which does not serve anything remotely healthy – but it’s all delicious!).